German Film Archives and Third Reich posters

 The F.W.
 Murnau Stiftung in Wiesbaden also has a number of original posters but is primarily a film preservation and restoration entity which licenses television, documentary film footage and DVDs of some films via Transit Films in München.
-The Stiftung was established as the legal rights-holder of most German film stock by the BRD in the 1950s, when film inventory, confiscated in 1945, was returned by the Allies and responsibility entrusted to the new West German government.
+The Stiftung was established as the legal rights-holder of most German film stock by the BRD in the 1950s, when film inventory, confiscated in 1945, was returned by the Western Allies and their responsibility entrusted to the new West German government.

 The Deutsches Institut für Filmkunde (DIF) in Frankfurt/Wiesbaden is a scholarly enterprise, publishing seminal works such as the three volume Geschichte des dokumentarischen Films in Deutschland (1895 – 1945).
 Its library book holdings are now mostly held in the rooms of the Deutschen Nationalbibliothek, at Adicksallee 1, 60322 Frankfurt/Main.
 Their Wiesbaden offices have limited access and an appointment seems to be necessary.
 Best to research on-line first whether what you seek is in Wiesbaden or in the Nationalbibliothek, Frankfurt.